Contact temporal network during motility induced phase separation: Results and Discussion

 \subsection{Two-phase region}

 Within the MIPS region characterized in Ref.~\cite{redner2013structure}, we reproduce phase separation at packing fraction $\phi = 0.48$ and Péclet number $\mathrm{Pe} = 100$.
-Following the adjacency matrix construction outlined in Sec.~\ref{sec:admatrix}, we analyze the resulting dilute and dense phases.
+Following the adjacency matrix construction outlined in Sec.~\ref{sec:admatrix}, we analyze the resulting dilute and dense phases (see Supp.
+Movie 1~\cite{movies}).
 Once both phases are fully established, we generate the complex network approximately after $t_{\text{run}} \sim \text{30} t_r$.

-In Figure~\ref{fig:4}, we present the log-log average degree probability distribution for different time windows $W$, with blue dots representing the shorter windows and green dots representing the longer ones.
-We observe that the distribution for the dilute phase(Fig.~\ref{fig:4}(a)) does not change qualitatively with increasing window length; only slight quantitative differences emerge at higher degrees, reflecting rare events in which a single particle travels across the simulation box of size $L=100\sigma$, connecting with $N \sim 100$ particles.
+In Figure~\ref{fig:4}, we present the log-log average degree probability distribution for different time windows $W$, with blue dots representing the shorter time windows and green dots representing the longer ones.
+We observe that the distribution for the dilute phase (Fig.\ref{fig:4}(a)) does not change qualitatively with increasing window length; only slight quantitative differences appear at higher degrees, with the maximum of the distribution at $k \sim 20$ connections.
+Although this dilute phase might be expected to exhibit gas-like behavior, we find that after the phase transition (during MIPS) the degree distribution is no longer Gaussian, in agreement with the qualitative change reported by Nayak et al.\cite{nayak2025diffusion} in their study of particle displacements during MIPS.

-For smaller degrees, around $k \approx 10$, the probability remains high and, interestingly, follows a power-law behavior over approximately a decade.
-Beyond this range, the distribution reaches a plateau for larger $k$, corresponding to particles in the dilute phase that intermittently encounter particles within the dense cluster~\cite{chacon2022intrinsic}.